vitaliy-parasochkin/react-shop/README.md

-react-shop is a small pet-project store with authorization functionality, API request, product browsing and filtering, adding products to the cart and the ability to create product orders.
+React-shop is a small pet-project store with authorization functionality, API request, product browsing and filtering, adding products to the cart and the ability to create product orders.

-API from https://dummyjson.com/ was used for the project.
+🔥 API from https://dummyjson.com/ was used for the project.
 An API was used from this site to retrieve array products and request authorization.
 The product filter also works with a request.

+🛠 Technologies used to write the project:
+1. React
+2. TypeScript
+3. React-router-dom
+4. Redux Toolkit
+5. React-hook-form
+6. Yup

-If you want to run this project locally, you should:
+👀 If you want to run this project locally, you should:

-1. download the project
+1. Download the project
 2. In the terminal project, run the command "npm install"
-3. run the project with "npm run dev"
+3. Run the project with "npm run dev"

 As I wrote before, this project has authorization, that is, you should send any username and password of the user from https://dummyjson.com/users, for example:

-username: kminchelle
+username: atuny0

-password 0leplR
+password: 9uQFF1Lh

 or something else.

+Good luck! 💡